Product Suggestions

 ./install-setvars.sh

-Terminal will ask for users password (it won't be shown not even under asterisk).
+Terminal will ask for user password (it won't be shown not even under asterisk).

 You can now safely remove it from the computer, but it will be needed later.